matbelcao/sagrada-game/Deliverables/Socket-Protocol.md

 ##### `GAME end_turn`

-this message is sent to the server in casse the client wants to end his turn before the timer goes off.
+this message is sent to the server in case the client wants to end his turn before the timer goes off.